backdrop-contrib/domain/domain_settings/README.txt

 There are three options:

   -- Use the default domain
-  Mimics the behavior of Drupal core and only saves the variable to the primary domain of your site.
+  Mimics the behavior of Backdrop core and only saves the variable to the primary domain of your site.

   -- Use the active domain